georgtree/SpiceGenTcl/README.md

 ## Supported platforms

-I personally use Kubuntu 22.04, and I haven't tested this on different platforms.
+I personally use Kubuntu 24.04, and I also tested package on Windows 11.
+On Kubuntu I use Tcl/Tk 9.0 compiled from sources, as well as Ngspice and Xyce.
+On Windows I use [Magicsplat](https://www.magicsplat.com/tcl-installer/) distribution of Tcl/Tk 9.0.
+For Ngspice and Xyce I use precompilled binaries.

-However, Tcl is a cross-platform language, and because this package is written in pure Tcl, you can practically run it on any platform, including Windows, Linux (all flavors), and FreeBSD.
+Tcl is a cross-platform language, and because this package is written in pure Tcl, you can practically run it on any platform, including Windows, Linux (all flavors), and FreeBSD.
 Ngspice is available as pre-compiled binaries for Linux and Windows, but it can also be compiled on FreeBSD.
 Xyce is availible as pre-compiled for Windows, RHEL and MacOS, but can be compiled to any other platform.